19 Making decisions

 • We observe just one of the many possible values for the statistic.

-Since many values for the sample statistic are possible, the possible values of the sample statistic vary (called sampling variation) and have a distribution (called a sampling distribution).
+Since many values for the sample are possible, the possible values of the statistic vary (this is called sampling variation) and have a distribution (this is called a sampling distribution).

-Since we observe just one of the many possible samples, what does the disparity in the sample odds imply about the population odds?
-Two reasons could explain why the sample odds are different:
+We observe just one of the many possible samples, and the sample odds are not the same in that sample.
+What does this imply about the population odds in the two groups?
+Two reasons could explain why the sample odds in the two groups are not the same:

-1. The two population odds are the same; the disparity between the sample odds is due to sampling variation.
-That is, we just happen to have---by chance---one of those samples where the disparity between the two odds is noticeable.
-The sample odds are not the same only because we have data from one of the many possible samples, and every sample is likely to be different.
+1. The two population odds are the same, but the two sample odds are not the same due to sampling variation.
+That is, we just happen to have---by chance---one of those samples where the two sample odds are not the same, even though they are the same in the population.

 How do we decide which of these explanations is supported by the data?
 What is the decision-making process?

-20.2 The need for making decisions
+19.2 The need for making decisions

 Getting \(15\) reds cards out of \(15\) (i.e., \(\hat{p} = 1\)) from a well-shuffled pack seems very unlikely; you probably conclude that the pack is somehow unfair.
 Importantly, how did you reach that decision?
 Your unconscious decision-making process may have been this:

-1. Assumption: You assumed, quite reasonably, that I used a standard, well-shuffled pack of cards, where half the cards are red and half the cards are black.
-That is, you assumed the population proportion of red cards was \(p = 0.5\).
+1. You assumed, quite reasonably, that I used a standard, well-shuffled pack of cards, where half the cards are red and half the cards are black.
+That is, you assumed the population proportion of red cards really was \(p = 0.5\).

-2. Expectation: Based on that assumption, you expected about half the cards in the sample of \(15\) to be red (i.e., expect \(\hat{p}\) to be about \(0.5\)).
+2. Based on that assumption, you expected about half the cards in the sample of \(15\) to be red (i.e., expect \(\hat{p}\) to be about \(0.5\)).
 You wouldn't necessarily expect exactly half red and half black, but you'd probably expect something close to that.
 That is, you would expect that \(\hat{p}\) would be close to \(0.5\).

-3. Observation: You observed that all \(15\) cards were red.
+3. You then observed that all \(15\) cards were red.
 That is, \(\hat{p} = 1\).

 You probably didn't consciously go through this process, but it seems reasonable.
 This process of decision making is similar to the process used in research.

-20.3 How decisions are made
+19.3 How decisions are made

 Based on the ideas in the last section, a formal process of decision making in research can be described.
-To expand:

-A way to make decisions
+A way to make decisions.

-FIGURE 20.1: A way to make decisions
+FIGURE 19.1: A way to make decisions.

-A way to make decisions
+A way to make decisions.

-FIGURE 20.2: A way to make decisions
+FIGURE 19.2: A way to make decisions.

-This is one way to describe the process of decision making in science (Fig. 20.2).
 This approach is similar to how we unconsciously make decisions every day.
 For example, suppose I ask my son to brush his teeth (Budgett et al. 2013).
 Later, I wish to decide if he really did.

 3. Observation: When I check later, I observe a dry toothbrush.

-4. Decision: The evidence contradicts what I expected to find based on my assumption, so my assumption is probably false.
-He probably didn't brush his teeth.
+4. Decision: The evidence contradicts what I expected to find based on my assumption, so my assumption is probably false: he probably didn't brush his teeth.

-The situation may have ended differently: When I check later, suppose I observe a damp toothbrush.
-Then, the evidence seems consistent with what I expected to find based on my assumption, so my assumption is probably true.
+The situation may have ended differently: when I check later, suppose I observe a damp toothbrush.
+Then, the evidence seems consistent with what I expected if he brushed his teeth (my assumption), so my assumption is probably true.
 He probably did brush his teeth.
+Again, I may be wrong: he may have ran his toothbrush under a tap.
+Nonetheless, I don't have any evidence that he didn't brush his teeth.

-Example 20.1 (The decision-making process) Consider the cards example from Sect.
-20.2 again.
+Example 19.1 (The decision-making process) Consider the cards example from Sect.
+19.2 again.
 The formal process might look like this:

 1. Assumption: Assume the pack is fair and well-shuffled pack of cards: the population proportion of red cards is \(p = 0.5\) (the value of the parameter).